georgerobescu/ow_draft--1/notes.md

 This is a very active element that can be used to build the culture inside a specific *peer-production* environment (or if you prefer, scene).

-Then there is the history of the `commits` for each project and the logic behind it.
+Then, there is the history of the `commits` for each project and the logic behind it.
 It can at first be connected to the theme of transparency, an obsessive and modernist idea of order, building history and retrieving informations.
 This for sure helps in the making of the project: something is not working anymore, just go and check out the history tab on github and spot what you changed—one click and it will bring you back to that position.
 Good to go again.

 The creepiness in this `commit history` is not the fact of being able to read at once what has been done by the different people involved in the project, rather how this mechanism imprints itself in the mindset of the people adopting it.

 I love it, to be honest.
 The idea of tracking your process down to each particular choice and change is quite phenomenal.
 It is much more if you do your work using text, since you can track it down to the single character.
 But what about this massive accumulation of `commit histories` from all over the world into [github.com](https://github.com)?
 I cannot yet define it really well, but the fact of contributing with your own shit, self-voluntarily and often time quite excitingly, to one gigantic buck of information it’s sometimes discomforting.
 It plays very well with the need of order, easily retrievability and sharing of data, often times looked after by many people.
 A system like this keeps the situation under control, starting from your own reality.
 You know you can efficiently (but still with crazy projects) contribute your part to the community you (want to) belong to.

-All this it’s already instilling a habit of self-quantification and easily explanation (on command) of everything someone is doing, in a sort of just-in-case attitude.
-This reinforces an idea of perfectly disciplined worker.
-That’s what is happening in general on the mainstream internet landscape, see Facebook, Google, Amazon, Apple, etc. Such perfectly disciplined individual is extremely transparent: first of all to himself, then to the big mother who gives him access to the service; he’s self-regulating and efficient; finally, he’s in the reality of the world through his work—how many commits have been pushed to the server and how funny and concise are his readme.md files?
+All this it’s already instilling a habit of self-quantification and a propensity to easily give explanations (on command) of everything someone is doing, in a sort of just-in-case attitude.
+And this reinforces an idea of perfectly disciplined worker.
+Such perfectly disciplined individual is extremely transparent: first of all to himself, then to the big mother who gives him access to the service; he’s self-regulating and efficient; finally, he’s in the reality of the world through his work—how many commits have been pushed to the server and how funny and concise are his `readme.md` files?
 How many times will his projects be forked?

 Cfr. [designing in the open](http://bradfrost.com/blog/post/designing-in-the-open/)—Brad Forst.

+More and more, I realise how the maintenance aspect within a job is, in many cases, a fundamental domain of that profession.
+Things are going crazy in the tech community because of the tendency to over-complicate tasks or practices which until the day before were perfectly accomplished with less tools, less techniques to help you even more and making you waste less time, and so forth.

+What I tried to define as *maintenance work* were those kind of jobs in which you just keep the system running smoothly: housewives, care-taker, street cleaners to name, in a lazy manner, the easiest ones.
+A system like `git`, nonetheless, makes you aware of different kind of other structures which take place all around you: keep in order your work, yes, but also share it and collaborate on it with other people.
+So where does end the line of the maintenance work?
+Did it become a personal asset of one’s own profession, better, of own’s skills?